adhamalhossary/optimizing-a-machine-learning-pipeline-in-azure/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
 This project uses data from direct marketing campaigns of a Portuguese banking institution.
 The marketing campaigns are based on phone calls.
 It contains 20 features such as age, job and martial status.
-The target column contain only two categories, Yes and No, to determine if the client subscribed to the bank's term deposit.
+The target column contain only two categories(Yes and No), to determine if the client subscribed to the bank's term deposit.

-The aim of the algorithms built using the Python SDK (w/ Hyperdrive) and AutoML is to accurately predict if a potential client will subscribe to the bank's term deposit or not.
-This is to assist them in targeting thier resources in approaching clients that are more likely to subscribe.
+The aim of the algorithms built using the Python SDK (w/ Hyperdrive) and AutoML is to accurately predict if a potential client will subscribe to the bank's term deposit.
+This is to assist in targeting resources in approaching clients that are most likely to subscribe.

-The best performing model was found using the AutoML run and was a Voting Ensemble with an accuracy of 91.78%.
-However, the Logistic classifier trained using Hyperdrive had an accuracy of 91.44% which is very close to the accuracy of the Voting Ensemble model.
+The best performing model was found using the AutoML run and was a Voting Ensemble model with an accuracy of 91.78%.
+However, the Logistic classifier trained using Hyperdrive had an accuracy of 91.44% which is very close to the accuracy of that achieved by the Voting Ensemble model.

 ## Scikit-learn and Hyperdrive Pipeline